-During the maintenance period, the system is operated primarily for carry over and storage as allowed by flood control requirements; however, storage releases continue for municipal and industrial and streamflow maintenance uses.
+During the maintenance period, the system is operated primarily for carry over and storage as allowed by flood control requirements; however, storage releases continue for municipal and industrial and stream flow maintenance uses.
 During the flood control and refill period, operation is adjusted continually based on runoff forecasts to provide space for flood control and to assure storage refill for water users, while releasing water necessary to satisfy irrigation demand.
 The drawdown period is operated for release of irrigation storage water.
-To the extent possible water is typically stored as high in the system as possible, although storage accrues to accounts in order of priority.
-During the summer Lucky Peak is held near full pool for recreation purposes and water is released from Arrowrock and Anderson Ranch reservoirs to meet irrigation demand.
+To the extent possible, water is typically stored as high in the system as possible, although storage accrues to accounts in order of priority.
+During the summer, Lucky Peak is held near full pool for recreation purposes and water is released from Arrowrock and Anderson Ranch Reservoirs to meet irrigation demand.

-Lake Lowell is operated by the Boise Project Board of Control.
-It is used to store water and regulate water supplies for the lower end of the Boise Project.
-Lake Lowell is drawn-down during the summer when irrigation demands exceed the capacity of the New York Canal.
+Lake Lowell is operated by the BPBC to store water and regulate water supplies for the lower end of the project.
+Lake Lowell is drawn down during the summer when irrigation demands exceed the capacity of the New York Canal.